TsubakiBotPad/discord-menu/README.md

         'Requester may click the reactions below to switch tabs', icon_url=url)
 ```
+#### A base class for your panes
+In Tsubaki Bot, we [define this in tsutils](https://github.com/TsubakiBotPad/tsutils/blob/master/tsutils/menu/panes.py).
+You will be able to overwrite `INITIAL_EMOJI`, `DATA`, and `HIDDEN_EMOJIS` in each individual menu; the other functions shouldn't be overridden anywhere.

+TODO: Add a more general version of this class directly to `discordmenu`.

 ### Defined once per cog
 #### Registering the menu